 Pit stops are mandatory during races thanks to the need to use two different dry compounds of tyre in a race.
 There’s no mid-race refuelling and as a result the pit stops have become blink-and-you’ll-miss-it fast - during the 2019 Brazilian GP, Red Bull managed to change all four tyres on Max Verstappen’s car in just 1.82 seconds.

 Unlike F1, the IndyCar grid runs the same chassis and aerodynamic kit, with power coming from one of two engine manufacturers - Honda or Chevrolet.
-In 2021, IndyCar is running 17 races at 15 rounds in the USA, with double-headers at Texas and Detroit.
+In 2022, IndyCar is running 17 races in the USA, with double-headers at Texas and Detroit.
 Grid sizes are a bit more fluid than in F1, with most races featuring 24 or 25 drivers, which balloons up to a field of 33 for the blue riband event that is the Indianapolis 500.
 Teams run anything from one to six cars and teammates usually don’t share the same livery.
 Some drivers even have a different colour scheme for each race.

 The gearboxes are six-speed, semi-automatic paddle shifts with a reverse gear.
 Tyres are supplied by Firestone and, like F1, feature different dry weather compounds.
 There are also wet tyres available for road and street courses, with no wet running at all allowed on oval circuits.
 On road and street courses each driver must use both compounds at least once.
 Brembo brakes are used across the field, with different numbers of pistons depending on the type of track.